2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions: Introduction

+As further evidence for \Cref{Kramer Tunnell}, we show that the cases above (and in fact substantially fewer) are sufficient to deduce \Cref{Kramer Tunnell} from the 2-parity conjecture via a global-to-local argument, at least for curves arising via base-change from a number field.

-\begin{theorem} Let $K$ be a number field, $C/K$ a hyperelliptic curve, $J/K$ its Jacobian and $v_0$ a place of $K$.
-If the $2$-parity conjecture holds for $J/F$ over every quadratic extension $F/K$, then \Cref{Kramer Tunnell} holds for $J/K_{v_0}$ and every quadratic extension $L/K_{v_0}$. \end{theorem}
+\begin{theorem}[=\Cref{global to local}] Let $K$ be a number field, $C/K$ a hyperelliptic curve, $J/K$ its Jacobian, and $v_0$ a place of $K$.
+If the $2$-parity conjecture holds for $J$ over every quadratic extension of $K$, then \Cref{Kramer Tunnell} holds for $J/K_{v_0}$ and every quadratic extension $L/K_{v_0}$. \end{theorem}

-Interestingly, \Cref{Kramer Tunnell} also holds in genus 0.
-Indeed, for a local field $K$ of characteristic 0, given a curve $C:y^2=f(x)$ over $K$, where $f$ has degree 1 or 2 and is separable, the Jacobian is trivial, hence the root numbers and cokernel of the local norm map are too, and $C$ (or its twist) are deficient if and only if they have no $K$-rational point.
-It is then easy to check that $i_d(C)i_d(C^L)=(\Delta_C,L/K)$ for any quadratic extension $L/K$.
+\begin{remark} We remark that \Cref{Kramer Tunnell} makes sense (and, surprisingly, is not entirely vacuous) in genus 0.
+Indeed, for a quadratic extension $L/K$ of local fields of characteristic different from $2$, consider a hyperelliptic curve $C:y^2=f(x)$ where $f(x)\in K[x]$ is a squarefree polynomial of degree $1$ or $2$.
+The Jacobian of $C$ is trivial, so the root number and cokernel of the local norm map are trivial also.
+Further, $C/K$ (resp. $C^L/K$) is deficient if and only if it has no $K$-point.
+It is then easy to check that $(\Delta_C,L/K)=(-1)^{\epsilon(C/K)+\epsilon(C^L/K)}$ for any quadratic extension $L/K$. \end{remark}